Can Chickens Eat Horse Alfalfa Pellets

 It’s like a little protein boost on top of their regular diet.

-See also Can Chickens Eat Arrowroot Powder?
+See also Can Chickens Really Eat Their Own Eggs?

 I also mix a tablespoon or two of alfalfa pellets right into their feed for extra nutrition.